BeamIO-Inc/espa-product-formatter/README.md

 ## Release Notes
-  * Fixed a bug introduced in the last version for supporting MODIS products which cuts the DOY off at 336 vs. 366.
+  * Added multi-threading for converting the ESPA products to GeoTIFF to speed up the GeoTIFF conversions.